stalexan/netstat-monitor/README.md

 The available filter parameters are:

 * exe: The executable for the process that opened the connection.
-* cmd_line: The command line of the process that opened the connection.
+* cmdline: The command line of the process that opened the connection.
-* cmd_line_is_re: Whether cmd_line is a regular expression (true/false).
+* cmdline_is_re: Whether cmd_line is a regular expression (true/false).
 Default is false.
 * pid: The pid of the process that opened the connection.
 * user: The user for the process that opened the connection.
 * local_hosts: Comma separated list of local hosts.